billythegoat356/Rage/README.md

 <strong>
 Rage is a tool written in Python3 allowing you to inject any file in a Microsoft Office Document, you can
 <br>
-choose between a custom file (.exe, .py, etc) or a Python3 complete <a href="https://github.com/billythegoat356/Riot">Discord token grabber (Riot)</a> script in a Microsoft Document using macros.
+choose between a custom file (.exe, .py, etc) or a Python3 complete <a href="https://github.com/billythegoat356/Riot">Discord token grabber (Riot)</a> script in a Microsoft  Office Document using macros.
 </strong>
 </p>
 <br>